brianhigh/lp2da/getting_started.md

 ## Installing Python

 Here are the relevant courses and sections.
 Go through *one* or more of these to get started.
-They are all mostly equivalent.
+They are all mostly equivalent, but they are listed in order of *decreasing* detail (and video duration).

 * [Udemy: Complete Python Bootcamp](https://www.udemy.com/complete-python-bootcamp/) - Sections 1 and 2
 * [Udemy: Python for Data Science and Machine Learning Bootcamp](https://www.udemy.com/python-for-data-science-and-machine-learning-bootcamp/) - Sections 1, 2, and 3